Skyfall (song): Background and production

 In early 2011, Sony Pictures President of Music Lia Vollack suggested to the James Bond film producers at Eon Productions that they ask Adele to record a theme song for their next Bond film, later revealed to be titled Skyfall.
 Vollack thought that Adele would be a good choice to ask to record a Bond theme song because her music had a "soulful, haunting, evocative quality", which Vollack considered would bring back the "classic Shirley Bassey feel" associated with several early Bond films.

 Adele, who had just released her second album, 21, admitted that initially she was a "little hesitant" about agreeing to write a Bond theme song.
 On meeting with the Skyfall film crew, the singer had told Skyfall director Sam Mendes that she felt as though she was not the person they were looking for because "my songs are personal, I write from the heart".
 Mendes simply replied "just write a personal song", telling her to use Carly Simon's "Nobody Does It Better" from The Spy Who Loved Me as an inspiration.
 Adele left the meeting with the script of Skyfall and upon reading it, decided that it was a "no-brainer", as she "fell in love" with the film's plot.
 Producer Paul Epworth, who had worked with Adele on 21, was brought in to help her write the song.
 Adele stated that she enjoyed working to a brief and set of guidelines, even though it was something she had never done before.

 Production of "Skyfall", from the first contact with Adele to the song's release, took 18 months to complete.
 Vollack stated that the reason for this was "fine-tuning" the song, as Adele and Epworth wanted to ensure that they "were getting it right".
 The first cut of the song was completed in October 2011.
-During an interview at their post-Academy Award for Best Original Song win in February 2013, Adele revealed that the first draft of the song was written in 10 minutes.
+During an interview at their post-Academy Award for Best Original Song win at the 85th Academy Awards in February 2013, Adele revealed that the first draft of the song was written in 10 minutes.
 After Adele underwent throat microsurgery for vocal problems, she recorded a demo of the track and sent it to Mendes, who was doing the principal photography of Skyfall.
-The director in turn played the demo for film producer Barbara Broccoli and Bond actor Daniel Craig, both of whom "shed a tear".
+The director in turn played the demo for film producer Barbara Broccoli and James Bond actor Daniel Craig, both of whom "shed a tear".
 Adele stated that the final cut of the song lasted two studio sessions at Abbey Road Studios in London.
 It features a 77-piece orchestra conducted by J. A. C. Redford.